HashashinMaster/sewing_management/README.md

 The [pb_migrations](pb_migrations) folder contain migrations scripts that will create all the collection necessary for the app to work.

 Run `./pocketbase migrate`.
+After that run `./pocketbase serve` to start pocketbase server.

 # Runing the app localy in developement mode

-Run `./pocketbase serve` to start pocketbase server.

 After starting pocketbase server run `npm run dev` in another terminal window to start next.js development server.